-Marijuana is a drug that causes many harmful consequences in the health, psychological, and social aspect.
-Although it does not form physical addiction, and after a break from taking one feels no physical crisis, it is necessary to treat psychological addiction to marijuana.
+Marijuana is a drug that causes many harmful consequences in the health, psychological, and social aspects of a person’s life.
+Although it does not form physical addiction, and after a break from taking it, one usually feels no physical crisis; it is necessary to treat psychological addiction to marijuana.

 Bearing in mind the effects of marijuana on the whole body, we cannot classify it as a soft drug as all drugs are hard.
-Heroin addicts who were treated at our hospital, started with marijuana.
-Young people begin to consume marijuana very early, at the age of 11 or 12 years, in the circle of friends.
-Unfortunately, over 90% of the young people had contact with marijuana and do not consider it a drug for it is legalized in many countries.
+Many heroin addicts who were treated at rehab hospitals started with marijuana.
+Young people may begin to consume marijuana very early, in their teenage years, amongst friends.
+Nearly 55% of people over 18 years started using marijuana before the age of 17.
+They abuse it by smoking or eating foods infused with it, known as ‘edibles’.

 Effects of cannabinoid consumption